chaotictoejam/VANETTutorials/README.md

 * Veins (https://github.com/sommer/veins) -Latest on master as of 8/25/2020
 * SUMO (http://sumo.sourceforge.net/) - Latest (v1.6.0)

-## Have a question?

-Have any questions about OMNET++, INET, Veins, or these tutorials.
-Join the VANET Tutorials discord server: https://discord.gg/zBmwCYa

 ## Videos in Series

 ### Introduction to VANETs